dotnet/spark/docs/user-defined-functions-c#.md

-# User-Defined Functions Guide
+# User-Defined Functions - C#
-This documentation contains user-defined Function (UDF) examples.
+This documentation contains user-defined function (UDF) examples.
 It shows how to define UDFs and how to use UDFs with Row objects as examples.

 ## Pre-requisites:
 Install Microsoft.Spark.Worker.
 When you want to execute a C# UDF, Spark needs to understand how to launch the .NET CLR to execute this UDF.
 Microsoft.Spark.Worker provides a collection of classes to Spark that enable this functionality.
 Please see more details at [how to install Microsoft.Spark.Worker](https://docs.microsoft.com/en-us/dotnet/spark/tutorials/get-started#5-install-net-for-apache-spark) and [how to deploy worker and UDF binaries](https://docs.microsoft.com/en-us/dotnet/spark/how-to-guides/deploy-worker-udf-binaries).